Dustyroom/flat-kit-doc/index.md

 **Source.** How the foam is being made — from texture or generated from noise.
 Please, select one of the following parameters.
 *   **None.** Turns off the foam.
 *   **GradientNoise.** The foam shape comes from generative noise.
-*   **Texture.** If you choose _Texture_ source, you'll have an option to import your own, preferrably seamlessly tiling, texture, or use one of the included ones — we shortlisted the best from dozens of originally pre-generated .png textures to come with Flat Kit.
+*   **Texture.** If you choose _Texture_ source, you'll have an option to import your own, preferably seamlessly tiling, texture, or use one of the included ones — we shortlisted the best from dozens of originally pre-generated .png textures to come with Flat Kit.
 If you are planning to use your own textures, we suggest you to put them into a single (red) color in the import settings to save memory.

 **Color.** Color value of the foam.
 Can be opaque or transparent.